iniruiyu/LearnBlockchain/README.md

   * ```go
     type ProofOfWork struct {
-    	Block *Block // The block to validate
-        Target *big.Int // Big Data Storage
+            Block *Block // The block to validate Target *big.Int // Big Data Storage
             // Represents the difficulty of our data
             // int64 may overflow its range larger
     }
     ```

 * Difficulty

+  * After running, 0000 0000 0000 0000 1001 0001 0000 ....
+0001 is shifted **256-targetBit** to the left

   * ```go
     // Difficulty